Arbitration Commission of the Peace Conference on Yugoslavia: Opinion No. 4 (Bosnia and Herzegovina)

 The Commission was asked whether the independence of Bosnia and Herzegovina should be recognised.
 The Commission decided against recognition because, unlike the other republics seeking independence, Bosnia and Herzegovina had not yet held a referendum on independence.

 Opinion No. 5 (Croatia)

 The Commission considered the application of Croatia for the recognition of its independence.
 The Commission ruled that Croatia's independence should not yet be recognized because the new Croatian Constitution did not incorporate the protections for minorities required by European Community.
-In response, to this decision, the President of Croatia wrote to Badinter to give assurances that the deficit would be remedied, and the European Community then recognized Croatia.
+In response to this decision, the President of Croatia Franjo Tuđman wrote to Badinter to give assurances that the deficit would be remedied, and the European Community then recognized Croatia.

 Opinion No. 6 (Macedonia)

-The Commission recommended for the European Community to accept the request of the Republic of Macedonia for recognition, as the Republic had given the necessary guarantees to respect human rights and international peace and security.
+The Commission recommended for the European Community to accept the request of the then Republic of Macedonia for recognition, as the Republic had given the necessary guarantees to respect human rights and international peace and security.
 However, the European Community was initially reluctant to accept the recommendations because of Greek opposition.